code-312/greater-chicago-food-despository/README.md

 <h1>Code for Chicago Mapping Project Backend</h1>

 Data generation for an interactive map of data in Illinois.
-Running this project outputs JSON files that can be used by [frontend](https://github.com/Code-For-Chicago/greater-chicago-food-despository-ui).
+Running this project outputs JSON files that can be used by [the frontend](https://github.com/Code-For-Chicago/greater-chicago-food-despository-ui).

 <h2>Getting Started</h2>